 Meanwhile in Wichita some events were occurring regarding the building site for the museum.
 It was determined that the site was not viable for the museum structure and the land was eventually returned to the city.

 In March of 2004, Tom, Ann and Jan Mohr, who served as president of the Federal Education Association (FEA), were in D.C. and had three appointments on “The Hill”.
-They met with a representative of Senator Pat Roberts of Kansas, a representative of Senator Sam Brownback of Kansas and we met directly with congressman Todd Tiahrt, whose district included Wichita.
+They met with a representative of Senator Pat Roberts of Kansas, a representative of Senator Sam Brownback of Kansas and they met directly with congressman Todd Tiahrt, whose district included Wichita.
 The AOSHS delegation got the, “Very nice, but don’t hold your breath.” feeling from the senators’ representatives.
 Tiahrt was friendly and very supportive and we hoped might put forward a bill for some funding.
 Obviously other things got in the way and nothing resulted from our efforts.

 In April 2004 AOSHS officers signed a year’s lease for an office in Wichita and moved in May 2004.
 Also, at this time, the archives were moved to the new office as the building where they were stored was ready to be demolished.
 The next issue of the Quarterly featured the office opening.